 First responders and other rescue organizations consist of various groups, including firefighters, EMTs, and even volunteer forces.
 Some of these rescue organizations hop into action when a forest fire breaks out or even when a child or person goes missing; they certainly encompass a wide range of purposes.
-Since many first responders and rescue organizations don’t need to set up their businesses – they already have names, locations, and officially registered statuses – the only thing that they truly need to focus on is marketing.
+Since many first responders and rescue organizations don’t need to set up their businesses .
+For instance, they already have names, locations, and officially registered statuses.
+The only thing that they truly need to focus on is marketing their first responder business .
 Sure, your local fire department doesn’t need to market itself, but other rescue organizations do.
 This is particularly true if they rely on volunteers and donations.
-Here’s how these groups can put a basic marketing plan into place.
+Here’s how these groups can put a basic marketing plan for your First Responder Organization into place.

 Branding Your Organization